code-phy/Biology/Chapter-11.md

 ## Regulating the Cell Cycle
-    - At the site of an injury are externallly stimulated to dving rapidly, and as the injury heals it gradually slows down to the original pace.
+    - At the site of an injury are externallly stimulated to divide rapidly, and as the injury heals it gradually slows down to the original pace.

     - Regulatory Proteins
-        - As scientist were experimenting with proteins that speed up cell division the found the protein Cyclin
+        - As scientist were experimenting with proteins that speed up cell division they found the protein Cyclin
             - Cyclin is one of the regulatory proteins
             - There are 2 types of regulators
                 - Internal regulators
                     - responds to events inside the cell